micahkepe/comp458-notes/README.md

 # [COMP 458: Quantum Computing Algorithms 🧬](https://micahkepe.com/comp458-notes/)

-Personal course notes from COMP 458: Quantum Computing Algorithms (Spring 25).
+Complete course notes from COMP 458: Quantum Computing Algorithms (Spring 25).

-The latest version of the notes can be found [here](https://micahkepe.com/comp458-notes/).
+The latest version of these notes is available at [micahkepe.com/comp458-notes](https://micahkepe.com/comp458-notes/).

 This repository is meant as an educational resource and collaboration space for reinforcing the concepts learned in the course.
 The notes are written fully in $\LaTeX$.

 > [!IMPORTANT]
-> These notes are a work-in-progress and are being updated as I progress through
+> These notes are a work-in-progress and will undergo updates and revisions
-> the course.
-If you find any errors or have any suggestions for improvement,
+> as new developments arise, mistakes are corrected, etc. If you find any
+> errors or have any suggestions for improvement, feel free to open an issue
-> feel free to open an issue or a pull request.
+> or a pull request.

 > [!NOTE]
 > Personally, I compile the `*.tex` using the VimTeX plugin for Vim/Neovim, but